Intestinal Worm Treatment: Complete Guide to Diagnosis, Medications & Prevention

 Side Effects & Precautions

-While intestinal worm treatment medications are generally safe and well-tolerated, understanding potential side effects and necessary precautions ensures optimal treatment outcomes and patient safety.
+While intestinal worm treatment medications are generally safe and well-tolerated, understanding potential side effects and necessary precautions helps optimal treatment outcomes and patient safety.
 Most adverse effects are mild and temporary, but awareness of more serious complications helps patients and healthcare providers monitor treatment appropriately.

 Common Side Effects